Conservatives take back City of Westminster from Labour

 “I want to put on record again my enormous thanks to everyone who voted Labour at this election and to those who worked so hard to achieve a different result.”

-For all the ward breakdown see
+For all the ward breakdowns see